MarkDBlackwell/temperament-math/README.md

 Unlike Young's,
 the sharp keys are favored over the flat keys.
-(In other words, the major thirds are more just.)
+(In other words, the major thirds are closer to just.)

-This improves the sound of the
+This improves the sound of
-(major) dominant chords of the commonly-used minor keys: for example, the E-major dominant chord (4 sharps) in A-minor (no sharps), A-major (3 sharps) in D-minor (1 flat), and B-major (5 sharps) in E-minor (1 sharp).
+(major) dominant chords in the commonly-used minor keys: for example, the E-major dominant chord (4 sharps) in A minor (no sharps), the A-major chord (3 sharps) in D minor (1 flat), and the B-major chord (5 sharps) in E minor (1 sharp).

 Also unlike Young's,
 the major third CE is perfectly just.